It was a hot day out here in sunny Las Vegas, and it was time for my annual Air Conditioning inspection.

 Then I went back to my desk and spent an hour looking up "How to install a 'Hard Start Kit' in an air conditioner".
 It seemed pretty easy.
 Three wires and a couple of screws was all there really was too it.

 But being me I needed to make sure I really understood what I was doing.
 After all, if I did blow something trying to install the kit, it would be incredibly expensive to get someone out here to fix my mistake... potentially to the tune of $1,600 per hour!

 So I spent a few hours watching videos and learning about the "Hard Start" kit and how to install one.

 I meant to give it a try, but something kept holding me back.
 Just the fact that they charged $410 to install it.
 There must be some real reason for that big of a labor charge.

 A few weeks later, I noticed that the drywall on the corner of on of the vents in our kitchen was wet (actually I had noticed it for a year and finally decided to look into it).
 I looked up in the attic to try and see the issue from above and the vent was at the edge of the house where the roof angle of the roof gets really narrow so I couldn't easily get back to it.

 Not really knowing how to navigate around the attic (there are no floorboards and the insulation is like a Wisconsin snowstorm).
 I decided to spend the $90 to have an A/C tech come out and inspect the issue (and of course I watched him navigate through the attic and I now know how to do it).

 When calling for service, I asked for a "highly experienced tech" as I figured this might be a difficult diagnosis.
-They obliged and sent a senior tech.
+They obliged and actually sent a senior tech.